cowi tax policy

 Taxes form a natural part of the cost base in COWI.
 Like any other costs, taxes and their implications are examined and assessed in consideration of our business activities and strategy.
 We are committed to ensure compliance with local and international tax laws and regulations acknowledging that a responsible approach to tax is necessary to sustain our business in the countries where we operate.

 COWI's Tax Policy is based on compliance and integrity.
 This means that in COWI we are committed to comply with local tax laws and international regulations when calculating taxes due.
 COWI refrains from using so-called “tax-havens” in order to avoid taxes on activities which take place elsewhere.
-Our approach to taxes is part of our upcoming ESG-framework.
+As of 31.
+December 2023, there is one registration in the COWI Group located in a tax haven (a permanent establishment in Panama).
+The permanent establishment originates from a bridge project in Panama, which is now finished.
+The permanent establishment is currently in the process of deregistration.

 Our Approach to and Management of Tax Risks